Tornadoes of 2025: January 26 (New Zealand)

 A low-pressure system organized to the west of New Zealand, causing heavy rain and severe thunderstorms on the North Island.
 In the early morning of January 26, a damaging tornado hit Mangawhai and surrounding areas in the Northland Region, downing many trees, snapping concrete power poles, and ripping roofs off of homes.
 A media business sustained extensive structural damage, cars were damaged, debris was left deposited in trees, and two people were seriously injured.
 There was damage to about 50 properties, and about 4,700 homes lost power.
 The tornado was not officially rated, but was estimated to have reached high-end EF1 or low-end EF2 intensity.

 January 27 (Europe)

 On January 27, a damaging IF2 tornado struck Torre de Juan Abad, Spain.
 The strong tornado tracked through the northern part of town, causing significant damage to cars, homes, restaurants, auto repair shops, and warehouses.
 Several brick and masonry buildings suffered major structural damage, including total roof loss and collapse of multiple exterior walls.
 The tornado also severely damaged farms in agricultural areas, and snapped or uprooted more than 1,000 olive trees.
-In England, a tornado downed trees and destroyed some sheds near Whitchurch Hill, and was rated IF1.
+In England, an IF1 tornado downed trees and destroyed some sheds near Whitchurch Hill and an IF1.5 tornado damaged multiple homes and trees in and around Henley-on-Thames.
+An IF1 tornado also occurred in the outskirts of Rennes in France.